thus/simpleconfig/README.md

 ## Example

-See `examples/minimal.c` for an example showing off the basics of sconf.
+See `examples/minimal.c` for an example showing off the basics of simpleconfig.

 ## API